goooooouwa/writings/resume.md

 - Ruby Developer, ActivityCloud, ActiveNetwork, 2015/03 —2016/06
 - Full Stack Developer, TenderChase, an Australian construction company, 2014/02 — 2015/02

+### SaaS RePlatform

+#### Project Description

+SaaS RePlatform is the SaaS modernization of a legacy field service management software developed by a leading U.S. franchisor of in-home services, the platform enables franchisees to manage the life cycle of the in-home service business, including:

+- Customer service management
+- Field service management
+- Opportunity management
+- Marketing campaign management
+- Reporting dashboard

+#### Personal responsibility

+As the offshore product manager, responsible for the successful delivery of the SustainChain platform, including:

+- Client engagement
+- Manage product roadmap
+- Lead offshore product team (BA & UX)
+- Requirements elaborating & analyzing
+- Wireframes & Feature design

+#### Team contribution

+Joined the team with the goal of moving the product towards its initial production launch, have been working closely with the clients on product analysis and design work.
+Together with our onshore and offshore UX & BAs, we analyzed and designed major features such as Agreement Management from the ground up, based on user research & feedback.
+Helping ensured the success delivery of all scoped features for the new platform for its first release.
 ### SustainChain

 #### Project Description